puyty/GTP2PoetryModels/README.md

 *

-**No Title**
+**Untitled**

 the sun bear feels like a boss and is very fulfilling in his day job.
 When the sun bears are
 busy they sell cars, and use their weekends to socialize with new coworkers.
 Eventually they will be in love and the attention will be on each other.
 The sun bear
 trades old friends to new and likes new places more.
 He likes the company of others who can relate to him.
 He sees himself as a better bear: a slightly younger sun bear who is more presentable and pleasant, but also still hungry for attention.

 *

 **You know the poems of poems that have no meaning.**

 You want to know what you’ve heard?
 The world you are imagining is not real.